commercelayer/commercelayer-docs-api/resources/orders/create_order.md

 ---
-description: How to create An order via API
+description: How to create an order via API
 ---

-# Create An order
+# Create an order

 To create a new order, send a `POST` request to the `/api/orders` endpoint, passing the resource arguments in the request body.